 Also known as Calla Lily, this is one of the most elegant unusual plants to grow in your garden.
 For those of you who are wondering if the calla lily is a perennial or annual plant, we’ve got the answer.
 Zantedeschia is a semi-evergreen perennial plant that has funnel-shaped white flowers.
 Its leaves can reach up to 40 cm in length and its flowers can grow up to 25 cm.

 How to care for a Calla Lily indoors?

 - Keep the soil moist.

-- Provide it with indirect sunlight.
+- Provide this tropical-looking plant with indirect sunlight.